In Jan. 6 spotlight, Mike Pence navigates a tricky post-Trump path

 It was a pivotal moment for the vice president – and the nation.
 Pro-Trump rioters were rampaging through the Capitol building yelling “Hang Mike Pence,” as Mr. Pence and his family huddled in an underground parking bay.
 But when a Secret Service agent asked him to get into a waiting car, he refused.

-“He was determined that we would complete the work that we had begun that day,” Mr. Pence’s legal counsel, Greg Jacob, told the House committee investing the Jan.
+“He was determined that we would complete the work that we had begun that day,” Mr. Pence’s legal counsel, Greg Jacob, told the House committee investigating the Jan.
 6, 2021, attack.

 That work, of course, was the certification of Joe Biden as the next president.